Scientific Name

 Origin

-Crassula alba var. parvisepala is found in grassland in the east of South Africa on high ground along the escarpment and the northern reaches of the Drakensberg.
+Crassula alba var. parvisepala is found in grassland in eastern South Africa, on high ground along the escarpment and in the northern reaches of the Drakensberg.

 These succulents are generally started by division, offsets, or leaf cuttings.
 Crassulas can be easily propagated from a single leaf.
 Sprout leaves by placing them into a potting mix for succulents, then cover the dish until they sprout.

 Repot as needed, preferably during the warm season.
-To repot your Crassula, ensure the soil is dry before repotting, then gently remove the pot.
-Knock away the old soil from the roots, removing any rotted or dead roots in the process.
+To repot your Crassula, ensure the soil is dry, then gently remove the plant from its pot.
+Knock away the old soil from the roots, removing any rotted or dead roots.
 Treat any cuts with a fungicide.
 Place the plant in its new pot and backfill it with potting soil, spreading the roots as you repot.
 Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot.

 Learn more at How to Grow and Care for Crassula.